sanecz/prometheus-rasdaemon-exporter/README.md

 ```
   --db DB              Path to rasdaemon DB
-  --address ADDRESS    Address on which to expose metrics and web interface
+  --address ADDRESS    Address on which to expose metrics and the web interface
-  --port PORT          Port on which to expose metrics and web interface
+  --port PORT          Port on which to expose metrics and the web interface
   --collector-all      Enable/Disable collecting all errors (default: False)
   --collector-aer      Enable/Disable collecting AER errors (default: True)
   --collector-mce      Enable/Disable collecting MCE errors (default: True)